DasminX/api-architecture/readme.md

 ### How to use it?

-When successfully run, you can make an API calls to localhost:3000!
+When successfully run, you can send API calls to localhost:3000!

-1. Make POST Request to localhost:3000/api/mail/send
+1. Send POST Request to localhost:3000/api/mail/send
-2. Prepare object in shape of:
+2. With object of shape:

 ```